asvid/asvid.github.io/_posts/2021-01-29-kotlin-builder-pattern.md

         .withIcon(R.mipmap.my_icon)
         .build()
 ```
-In this example Builder methods are connected in chain.
+In this example Builder methods are connected in a chain.
 It's possible because each one of them returns Builder instance, so `this`.
 With proper method naming you can almost read it like a sentence.
+Of course modern IDEs can display parameters name in methods to help with the correct order, but during code review when all we have is text, well named methods building instance can be a huge help.

 #### AlertDialog
 ```kotlin